ejike17/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles displays current directory contents, including hidden files starting with using the long format 5-listfilesdigitonly displays current directory contents in long format, with user and group IDs displayed numerically and hidden ffiles starting with .
-6-firstdirectory displays a script that creates a directory named my_first_directory in the tmp directory
+6-firstdirectory displays a script that creates a directory named my_first_directory in the tmp directory 7-movethatfile Move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete delettes the file betty